4QJS/Qbs4QJS/README.md

 You can have a look at the [original Qbs source](https://code.qt.io/cgit/qbs/qbs.git/tree/src/lib/corelib/jsextensions/).
 This project should mostly follow the same shape, and everything basically work the same.

-> **TODO**: Work out Qt-version support-matrix.
-It should be easy to tell if people can use this in their thing.

 ### usage

 > **TODO**: look into the best way to add this to user's projects & publish the library.

 You can see an example program that uses all the services in [main.cpp](./main.cpp).